jugnuarora/DataTalks-de-zoomcamp-project/README.md

 * A screenshot of the visualization after selecting the `formacode_field` as `IT and information systems`and `training_provider_ratio`between 5 and 15 can be found [here](/screenshots/Visualization%20screenshot.png).

 ## Reproducibility

+### Automation (If you prefer manual, please scroll down.)

+**Prerequisites:**

+* GCP project with billing enabled.
+Rest of the tasks like service account creation, IAM roles assignment, bucket creation, dataset creation, kestra dockerization will be executed by the bash script & resources will be applied and killed using terraform in the bash script.
+* Docker Desktop

+**Steps to Run:**

+1. **Clone the Repository:**
+    ```bash
+    git clone git@github.com:jugnuarora/france_courses_enrollments.git
+    cd france_courses_enrollments
+    ```

+2. **In the terminal, execute `./setup.sh` and follow the instructions**

+3. **Verify Data:**
+    * I prefer to reconcile my tables and thus created some local queries for it that can be run in BigQuery.
+Import the (/new_local_queries.sql) that would be generated on the run based on your created project id.
+    * Execute Query 1, 4 and 10 to see the reconciliation table for courses.
+    * Execute Query 11, 14 and 20 to see the reconciliation table for enrollments.
+    * Execute Query 21 and 27 to see the reconciliation table for formacode.
+    * run the provided sql queries (local_queries) to verify the data.
+The final tables should have the count as below:
+        . courses (Query 9) - ~195K records
+        . enrollments (Query 19) - ~181K records
+        . formacode (Query 26)- ~3379 records

+4. **Visualize in Dashboard:**
+    * You can access the visualization [here](https://lookerstudio.google.com/reporting/71ceb6ee-f472-4892-8e08-6689d9dbd42c).

+### Manual

 **Prerequisites:**